Model A Overview

-More design experimentation and changes over the years went into the Model A design than that of any other single Steinway model, revealing the challenge of designing a truly majestic grand piano sound within the restrictions of 6’ to 6’4”.
+More design experimentation and innovative improvements over the years went into the Model A design than that of any other single Steinway model, revealing the challenge of designing a truly majestic grand piano sound within the size restrictions of 6’ to 6’4”.
 The largest Model A (6’4”) was discontinued in 1947 shortly after WWII and its much younger sibling born in 2005, the A (6’2”), is today the Model A of choice.
-Sharing the Treble Bell exclusive design feature for exceptional high treble tuning stability with the larger B (6’11”) and D (9’) and wide tail rim design for greater soundboard area, the A (6’2”) possesses the first unabashedly “grand piano” sound.
+Sharing the Treble Bell exclusive design feature for exceptional high treble tuning stability with the larger B (6’11”) and D (9’) and wide tail rim design for greater soundboard area, the A (6’2”) possesses the first unmistakably “grand piano” sound.
+For the piano player who is not willing to compromise the majestic musical tone available only in pianos of this length or larger.

 The New Model A Customer